Description: Description: Description: Description: Description: Description: Description: Description: english2ndpghd

 Exam/Final Paper – An option here of depth (perhaps a paper on one of the novels) or breadth (short answers showing reading, understanding, and links among works)—probably take home (30 pts).

 Presence, Participation, and Preparation – English courses are not lecture courses; they are reading and writing courses that require your consistent and active engagement.
 You can't earn high marks in this process if you aren't present, prepared, and participating.
 I and your classmates expect you to attend regularly and prepare thoughtfully for each class session.
 Each day you are present and give the class your full attention, you will earn a point.
 Also, although computers have proven to be a marvelous invention, because they can also be a great distraction, please remove them from your desk.
 I much prefer books over E-readers (and you can’t read on your phone).
 And, because they will also distract you from your full attention, please remove phones from your desk unless an emergency necessitates keeping one close (in which case you should notify me).
 One more thing—please take care of business before class so you don’t have to get up to leave in the middle of class.
 Anyone with perfect attendance will receive 2.5 points added to their final grade (an 88% = 90.5%) (25pts).
-Caveat—because of the crazy times we are in, if you have symptoms, stay home.
-Let me know and no penalty.
-No proof required.

 Total points = 110.
 Earned/110 = final grade %.